ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

 ### Installing Sysmon on my 4 Windows EC2s

-Before I configure my Group Policies in AD, I will need to install Sysmon (System Monitor) on all of my Windows EC2s so that I can log detailed events about proces creation, network connections, and file changes across my environment.
-This wil help supplement data that standard Windows Event Logs do not provide.
+Before I configure my Group Policies in AD, I will need to install Sysmon (System Monitor) on all of my Windows EC2s so that I can log detailed events about process creation, network connections, and file changes across my environment.
+This will help supplement data that standard Windows Event Logs do not provide.

-The proces of installing Sysmon will be the same across all 3 of my Windows machines.
+The process of installing Sysmon will be the same across all 3 of my Windows machines.
 The steps involved the following:
 1. Download Sysmon onto my machine
 2. Download the `SwiftOnSecurity Sysmon Config` file (I will use this for the security configuration of sysmon logging)
 3. Run the following Powershell command to install it in the `C:\Tools\Sysmon` directory: `.\Sysmon64.exe -accepteula -i sysmonconfig-export.xml`